Definition Guide for skin and hair care terms. A to Z Glossary of hair & skin ingredients with meaningful results. Updated regularly.

 - Ginkgo Biloba

-- Ginkgo Biloba increases blood flow to the scalp and can accelerate hair growth rates.
+- A natural ingredient from the maidenhair tree.
+Ginkgo Biloba increases blood flow to the scalp and can accelerate hair growth rates.
 Better blood flow means more nutrients are available for the hair production process.

 - Gotu Kola

 - Gotu Kola is especially good at improving elasticity and reduce sagging.
 It boosts antioxidant activity, strengthenings the skin and increases blood circulation.

 - (AHA) Glycolic Acid (AHA) exfoliates by loosening the “glue” that adheres dry, dead skin to healthy skin, and then dissolves away the dead skin.
 It is a superior form of exfoliation for mature skin because there is no rubbing or pulling the skin.
 There is also little to no peeling or sloughing sections, and limited redness or irritation after use.
 Skin is brighter, younger, softer, with few lines and wrinkles, and it glows like younger skin.
 In-office micro-needling with Glycolic Acid greatly reduces acne scars.
 Glycolic Acid also promotes collagen production.
 Several at-home Glycolic Peel products are available.
 Read more about Glycolic Acid here.

 - Grape Seed Extract prevents breakouts and calms existing breakouts.
 Contains very high antioxidant levels to protect the skin against UV damage.